 Hunting - Species Management Plans

 WDFW presented a summary of sea duck management activities to the Washington Fish and Wildlife Commission (Commission) in August 2007.
 At that time, the scoter population had been relatively stable for the previous 6 years, and an evaluation of scoter harvest management indicated that current overall harvest rates in Puget Sound were within sustainable levels.
 WDFW proposed additional banding and monitoring of scoters and other sea ducks over a three year period, with an evaluation report planned for presentation to the Commission in 2010.
-The findings of the three-year evaluation, including potential harvest management options, are summarized in this report.
+After considering the report findings, the Commission implemented the recommended harvest management options that included establishment of criteria for making regulation changes.
+Another three-year evaluation was scheduled for 2013.
+The results of these evaluations are summarized in the report.

 Draft – Do Not Cite Without Permission of WDFW Waterfowl Section